ohler55/opee/README.md

   - pass on to summary actor
   - wait_finish
   - ask to print or write report

-- implement Actor max_queue_count limiter
- - test with actor that reports queue size and pauses for 0.1 seconds
- - try to send too many requests at it so it has to report busy

 - describe patterns for use